How Do I Establish A Consistent Daily Routine For My Puppy?

 Incorporate regular nap and rest times into your puppy's daily routine.
 Puppies may need short naps every few hours interspersed with play and training sessions.
 Plan for longer rest periods during the day to provide them with ample time to recuperate.
 By establishing consistent nap and rest times, you can help regulate your puppy's energy levels and prevent them from becoming overtired or overstimulated.

-8. Grooming and Hygiene Routine
+8. Grooming and Routine

 Regular grooming and hygiene practices are important to ensure your puppy's health, cleanliness, and overall well-being.
 Establishing a grooming routine early on helps your puppy become comfortable with necessary grooming procedures and promotes a positive association with grooming activities.